OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Sharing of your information

-**We will not share your information with any third party, except as described in this Privacy Policy (including our Cookies Policy).** There are circumstances where we may need to share some of the information we collect about you or which you provide to us - these circumstances are as follows:
+**We will not share your information with any third party, except as described in this Privacy Policy (including our Cookies Policy).** There are circumstances where we may need to share some of the information we collect about you or which you provide to us for the purposes set out above - these circumstances are as follows:

 *   Other users: Any information in your public profile (other than your email address) will be accessible by other users of the Platform, who may view your profile information, listen to and comment on any of your public sounds, add themselves to your list of followers, and send you messages.
 If you listen to any sounds uploaded by a pro user, the fact that you have listened to those sounds will be shared with that pro user as well as that you are following that pro user now, so that they can track the popularity of their sounds.
 Similarly, if you comment on any sounds on the Platform, your comments will be available to all users of the Platform.